0xAX/linux-insides/linux-bootstrap-1.md

 0x000F0000 - 0x000FFFFF - System BIOS
 ```

 But stop, at the begging of post written that first instruction executed by CPU located by `0xfffffff0` address, but it's much bigger than `0xffff` (1MB).
 How CPU can access it in real mode?
-As i write about and you can read in [coreboot](http://www.coreboot.org/Developer_Manual/Memory_map) documentation:
+As I write about and you can read in [coreboot](http://www.coreboot.org/Developer_Manual/Memory_map) documentation:

 ```
 0xFFFE_0000 - 0xFFFF_FFFF: 128 kByte ROM mapped into address space